HPInc/azure-pipeline-studio/README.md

 ## Known Limitations

-- ANTLR grammar may report syntax errors on some edge cases (doesn't affect template expansion)
 - Runtime expressions (`$[]`) are recognized but not evaluated
 - Some advanced Azure DevOps features may not be fully supported